EricL521/model-ablater/README.md

-# AI Model Lobotomizer
+# AI Model Ablator
-A program that allows you to perform lobotomy on an AI model
+A program that allows you to ablate and inspect AI models easily
   - I'm envisioning that this would render the value of all the nodes upon giving a model a prompt, and then allow you to weaken the weights that result in the nodes being "activated"

-## **NOTE: Currently, this has only been tested on Linux with ROCm (AMD)**
+## **NOTE: Currently, this has only been tested on Llama 3.2-3B-Instruct**

 ## Setup
 Guide to installing repository and required packages